BasementKrew/revelation.io/_posts/2014-07-29-swiftly-seeing-c.markdown

 title:  "Swiftly Seeing C"
 date:   2014-07-29 10:00:00
 author: "<a href='http://daltoniam.com'>Dalton Cherry</a>"
-summary: "This week we dig into some C and Core Foundation tips in Swift"
+summary: "This week we dig into some C and Core Foundation tips in Swift."
 tags: Objective-C, objc, apple, cocoa, websocket, osx, ios, swift, C, Core Foundation
 ---

-After the break of last week (vacations are fun!), we pick right back on our Swift adventures.
-Last time we covered [websockets](working-with-websockets.html) and the latest addition to the open source family [jetfire](https://github.com/acmacalister/jetfire).
-Now that the Objective-C version is finished, I felt the best way to learn about C and Core Foundation was to port [jetfire](https://github.com/acmacalister/jetfire) to Swift.
-This library is appropriately named [starscream](https://github.com/daltoniam/starscream).
+After last week's break (vacations are fun!), we pick right back up on our Swift adventures.
+Last time we covered [websockets](working-with-websockets.html) and the latest addition to the open source family, [jetfire](https://github.com/acmacalister/jetfire).
+Now that the Objective-C version is finished, I felt the best way to learn about C and Core Foundation in Swift was to port [jetfire](https://github.com/acmacalister/jetfire).
+This new Swift version is appropriately named [starscream](https://github.com/daltoniam/starscream).
 Alright enough self promotion, onward to the examples!

 **Bytes and NSData**

 A common aspect of working with sockets is the manipulation of raw socket data or the bytes of `NSData`.
 Swift and Objective-C vary a bit on how you interact with the underlining bytes of a `NSData` object.
 Objective-C uses its C roots and resorts to a simple typecast to work with the bytes by returning the bytes as a `void` pointer.
-Swift on the other hand does not like such loose programming as requires a bit more finesse to make this work.
+Swift on the other hand, does not like such loose programming and requires a bit more finesse to make this work.

 Objective-C: